guillaume-azarias/Fiji-Macro-Snippets/README.md

 *What it does*: Close all open windows, select and close "Log", "Results", "Synchronize Windows", "B&C", "Threshold" and "ROI Manager"

 *Advantage*: Allow to clean your screen instantly.
-Usefull when called through the toolbar.
+Usefull when called through the toolbar

 ### Plate_annotation
 *Application*: Titration/screening experiment

 *What it does*: Annotate the number of cells and plasmid or virus concentration

-*Advantage*: Save your file with the relevant information and avoid losing information.
+*Advantage*: Save your file with the relevant information and avoid losing information

+### Removing background from an image series
+*Application*: Remove the background fluorescence from an image series

+*What it does*: Substract the background

+*Advantage*: Necessary step for image processing.
+Mind the acquisition settings.